Maverick Stadium: History

-Maverick Stadium is considered one of the finest track and field venues in the Southwest and served as the site for the Southland Conference outdoor track meet in 1981, 1986, 1992, 2001, 2002, 2006 and 2010, the Western Athletic Conference meet in 2013 and 2025 and the Sun Belt Conference championship in 2017.
+Maverick Stadium served as the site for the Southland Conference outdoor track meet in 1981, 1986, 1992, 2001, 2002, 2006 and 2010, the Western Athletic Conference meet in 2013 and 2025 and the Sun Belt Conference championship in 2017.

 The men have won 11 team conference championships and five runners-up finishes since the stadium opened, along with 23 event All-Americans.
 It has been the site of two meets where the Mavericks won a conference championship, in 1992 and 2017.
 The women have won six team titles, seven runners-up and ten All-Americans.
 The 2001 meet was the only championship the women's team won at their home venue.

 Renovations

 Since 2009, Maverick Stadium has undergone many renovations to increase the amenities for the athletes and spectators in order to keep it a desirable place to hold athletic contests and special events.

 In 2009, the older artificial turf was replaced with FieldTurf.
 The track was replaced around the same time with a Polytan USA track surface.
 It is a standard Olympic 400-meter track with various other field event capabilities.